 Brown trout are indigenous to the UK and increasing efforts have been taken to protect native stocks from disease and genetic loss.
 Production levels are far less than those for rainbow trout with just 750 tonnes being produced in 2010.

 Female trout grow faster than the males but fortunately, it is now possible to buy all female stock.
 There is also a move towards triploid trout.
-These are essentially sterile all food goes towards growth rather than reproduction.
+These are essentially sterile with the consequence that all food goes towards growth rather than reproduction.
 They play an important role in helping protect native brown trout.

 - Water Temperature – suitable range 10 – 20 °C. with the optimum around 15°C. Find out more about fish tank temperature.

 - Dissolved oxygen – minimum around 7mg/l.
 Find out more about oxygen and fish

 - Maximum unionised ammonia – 0.02 mg/l.
 This is not TAN (Total Ammonia Nitrogen) and shouldn’t be confused with each other.
 Find out more about fish ammonia.

 - Maximum nitrate – 150mg/l.
 Less important for fish health but critical for plant nutrition.

 - Maximum carbon dioxide – 20 mg/l.